hydraulic-software/conveyor/guidebook/docs/configs/mac.md

 ## Notarization

-Apple require all apps for macOS to be both signed and uploaded to them for a form of ahead-of-time virus scanning, called notarization.
+Apple requires all apps for macOS to be both signed and uploaded to them for a form of ahead-of-time virus scanning, called notarization.
 This is different to the app store: approval is automatic with no humans in the loop and takes only a minute or two.
 Conveyor handles all this for you but needs to be provided with an Apple ID and credentials for the notarization service.
 Any Apple ID registered with the developer programme can get these.

 Just add the following to your config: